Trick Williams: Trick Melo Gang (2021–2024)

 On the October 17 episode of NXT, Williams was slotted into the triple threat match between Hayes, Dijak and Baron Corbin to make it a fatal four-way match for a NXT Championship opportunity against Dragunov at NXT: Halloween Havoc, causing a rift between Williams and Hayes.
 Before the match started, Williams was found attacked backstage and taken to a hospital.
 Hayes then defeated Dijak and Corbin for the title opportunity.
 On Night 2 of Halloween Havoc on October 31, Williams returned and cost Hayes the NXT Championship match.
 At NXT Deadline on December 9, Williams won the men's Iron Survivor Challenge to earn an NXT Championship match against Dragunov at NXT: New Year's Evil on January 2, 2024.
-At the event, it was announced that Dragunov was not medically cleared to wrestle.
-Instead, Hayes placed Williams in a match against Grayson Waller with his title shot on the line, which he won after interference from Kevin Owens.
+At the event, after it was announced that Dragunov was not medically cleared to wrestle, Hayes placed Williams in a match against Grayson Waller with his title shot on the line, which he won after interference from Kevin Owens.
 On the January 16 episode of NXT, Dragunov returned from injury and informed Williams that their title match would take place at NXT Vengeance Day.

-Championship reigns (2024–present)
+NXT and TNA World Championship reigns (2024–2025)

 At the same time, Williams and Hayes competed in the Dusty Rhodes Tag Team Classic tournament, losing to Corbin and Breakker in the finals at NXT Vengeance Day on February 4.
 Later that night, Williams failed to win the NXT Championship from Dragunov.
 After the match, Hayes attacked Williams with a steel chair, ending their partnership.
 On the following episode of NXT, Hayes revealed that he was the one who attacked Williams back in October 2023.
 After Tony D'Angelo defeated Hayes at NXT: Roadblock, Williams made his return and attacked Hayes.
 At NXT Stand & Deliver on April 6, Williams defeated Hayes.
 The following week on NXT, Williams called out Dragunov to challenge him for the NXT Championship.
 Dragunov agreed to a title match at Spring Breakin on the condition that Williams leave NXT if he loses, which Williams accepted.
-In a NXT Stand & Deliver rematch on the April 16 episode of NXT, Williams defeated Hayes in a steel cage match, despite interference from Hayes' security team, ending their feud.
-On Week 1 of Spring Breakin', Williams defeated Dragunov to capture the NXT Championship for the first time in his career.
+In a NXT Stand & Deliver rematch on the April 16 episode of NXT, Williams defeated Hayes in a steel cage match despite interference from Hayes' security team, ending their feud.
+On Week 1 of Spring Breakin, Williams defeated Dragunov to capture the NXT Championship for the first time in his career.